liesnikov/extensible-elaborator/paper/main.md

 As for the actual unification steps, we implement them in a similar fashion.
 One big difference is that we have to implement an occurs check when instantiating metavariables.
-This also happens through the mechanism of cosntraints, but this time using the `OccursCheck` constraint.
+This also happens through the mechanism of constraints, but this time using the `OccursCheck` constraint.

 Take a look at the following example, when only the left hand side of the constaint is an unsolved meta: